Daisy Myers: Early life and education

-Daisy Myers was born in Richmond, Virginia, on February 10, 1925, to William Lester and Alma Hockett, and raised there by the Dailey family.
+Daisy Hockett was born in Richmond, Virginia, on February 10, 1925, to Alma and William Lester Hockett, and raised there by the Dailey family.
 Myers achieved master's degrees in education and guidance counseling, and became a school principal.
 She met husband William Edward Myers, Jr., an electrical engineer, while they were both students at the Hampton Institute.

 Levittown

 In mid-1957, the Myerses decided to move with their three children to Levittown, Pennsylvania.
 In the five years prior to their move, the 15,500 homes in Levittown had been sold only to white people.
 The Myerses moved to the Dogwood Hollow Section, living at 43 Deepgreen Lane, and were the first African-American family to move to the neighborhood.
 The Myerses had been systematically turned away by the real-estate development Levitt organization (whose owner, William Levitt, was reportedly a bigot).
 They instead bought a property in the area being resold by a white-European Jewish couple, rather than from Levitt directly, allowing them to avoid interaction with the developers.

 Levittown residents who wanted the family to leave directed increasingly violent attacks towards them over nine days, including threats, harassment, and violence like cross burning and damage to the Myers' property.
 Some of their white neighbors had to intervene, though neither state nor local authorities managed to stop the harassment.
-Shortly after their arrival, a court prohibited the assembly of more than three people together in the proximity of the Myers' family home to protect them, but the town's police failed to enforce this.
-Crowds continued to meet, with riots continuing for two weeks after the order until state police intervened.
+Shortly after their arrival, a court prohibited the assembly of more than three people together in the proximity of the Myers' family home to protect them, but the Bristol Township Police failed to enforce this.
+Crowds continued to meet, with riots continuing for two weeks after the order until Pennsylvania State Police intervened.
 Despite this, the Myerses continued to face harassment for nearly three months.
 This led to the residents being charged and served an injunction.
 The Myerses and their friendly neighbors would not back down.
 The family received national attention and support.

 After residents realized that the Myerses were going to stay, the harassment gradually stopped and the Myers family was able to more peacefully live there for four more years.